sanjeevtyagi170/Udacity-Data-Engineering-2/DATA WAREHOUSE REDSHIFT/Readme.md

 * Song data: s3://udacity-dend/song_data
 * Log data: s3://udacity-dend/log_data
 * Log data json path: s3://udacity-dend/log_json_path.json
-## Data is present in JSON format.
+### Data is present in JSON format.
 So, Appropriate Reshift queries have been applied.
-The data from the S3 buckets is to loaded into staging area in Redshift.
+### The data from the S3 buckets is to loaded into staging area in Redshift.

 # Schema Design

-## Star schema tables are to created from staging tables in Redshift
+### Tables have been created based on the below schema from staging tables in Redshift
 <center>
 <img style="float: center;height:500px;" src="Schema_Design.jpg"><br><br>
 </center>